 - CA$15.7 million in the third quarter.

 Health Canada said there is no evidence the proposed changes allowing consumers to buy more cannabis beverages could lead to those products becoming more popular among consumers – but the agency didn’t rule out the possibility.

 “This change may result in changes in consumer preferences, leading to cannabis beverages becoming a more popular cannabis product; however, there is no evidence to support that this change to equivalency and the corresponding impact on consumer preferences would occur,” the health department noted.

-More possible proposed
+More proposed amendments

 Other proposed amendments aim to create a more robust research climate in Canada.